SiFTW/MitchellLabWebsite/content/home/skills.md

 weight = 5  # Order that this section will appear.

 title = "What we do"
-subtitle = "Our interdisciplinary approach aims to bring systems biology approaches to the clinic"
+subtitle = "Our interdisciplinary approach aims to bring systems biology approaches to the clinic."

 # Showcase personal skills or business features.
 #